10-Q 1 stc-20230930.htm Q3 2023 FORM 10-Q stc-20230930

 NOTE 8

 Share-based payments.
 As part of its incentive compensation program for executives and senior management employees, the Company provides share-based awards, which usually include a combination of time-based restricted stock units, performance-based restricted stock units and stock options.
 Each restricted stock unit represents a contractual right to receive a share of the Company's Common Stock.
 The time-based units generally vest on each of the first three anniversaries of the grant date, while the performance-based units vest upon achievement of certain financial objectives and an employee service requirement over a period of approximately three years.
-The stock options vest on each of the first three anniversaries of the grant date at a rate of 20%, 30% and 50%, chronologically, and expire 10 years after the grant date.
-Each vested stock option can be exercised to purchase a share of the Company's Common Stock at the strike price set by the Company at the grant date.
+The Company has not granted stock options since 2021 and all outstanding stock option awards are fully vested at June 30, 2024.
 The compensation expense associated with the share-based awards is calculated based on the fair value of the related award and recognized over the corresponding vesting period.

 13